 Meditation is now recognised medically around the world for its benefits in treating addiction and mental health illnesses.
 Oasis Recovery Communities Runcorn are able to introduce the following popular and highly effective methods of meditation as part of each of our patients individualised treatment programme.

 Mindfulness focuses on the here and now and the individual being present in their own bodies and in the moment.
 It has been proven to assist with cognitive repair and in rewiring the brains pathways.
-It is simplistic in its practise and easy to learn.
+It is simplistic in its practice and easy to learn.
 It is particularly helpful in assisting to alleviate the symptoms of mood disorders and helping to rid the mind of unhelpful and distressing thoughts.
 Combined with a low impact fitness such as Yoga, walking, Tai Chi or swimming it offers added benefits in releasing endorphins and strengthening the physical body.
 Its flexibility allows for it to be practised on an individual basis or within a group.

 Guided meditation is particularly useful for beginners who may find it hard to be still initially.
 It can be practised alone or in a group and is very flexible.
 The individual will be guided on a journey of relaxation and self-discovery, which distracts from the outside world and soothes the mind.
 It is led by the soothing voice of the tutor.
-Guided meditation takes the individual away from the chatter of their internal dialog and to a safe place within.
-Whenever they are feeling anxious, they can recall the safety and warmth of the place for self calming and soothing.
-The beauty of guided meditation is that it is so easy to access; with numerous CDs and on-line videos and recordings available, each person is able to find at least one that they really connect with.
+The guided meditation takes the individual away from the chatter of their internal dialogue and to a safe place within.
+Whenever they are feeling anxious, they can recall the safety and warmth of the place for self-calming and soothing.
+The beauty of guided meditation is that it is so easy to access; with numerous CDs and online videos and recordings available, each person is able to find at least one that they really connect with.
 Guided meditation uses simple instructions and is often accompanied by soothing music.
 Each instruction redirects the individual’s focus, shifting their focus from externally to internally and the peace they hat they seek within.

 Guided Meditation can also be practised as a stepping-stone to a more disciplined and contemplative approach.
 Most individuals prefer to start with guided meditation before moving on to other more complex and challenging methods.
-Guided meditation is best practiced early in the morning to aid relaxation for the day ahead and last thing at night to assist with falling asleep and restful sleep.
+Guided meditation is best practised early in the morning to aid relaxation for the day ahead and last thing at night to assist with falling asleep and restful sleep.
 It is not recommended to be used whilst driving or operating heavy machinery as it can be very sleep inducing and therefore dangerous.